-While pregnant with my first baby I did a lot of research into a hospital birth vs. a home birth.
-I already knew I wasn’t that comfortable with the hospital option (just watch The Business of Being Born and you’ll see why), but I also had some hesitation about having a baby at home (and my husband was vehemently opposed to that idea).
+While pregnant with my first baby, I did a lot of research into a hospital birth vs. a home birth.
+I already knew I wasn’t that comfortable with the hospital option (watch The Business of Being Born and you’ll see why I feel this way), but I also was hesitant about having a baby at home (and my husband was vehemently opposed to that idea).
 We didn’t realize until we started doing our homework that a third option was available to us: the Birth Center.

-A birth center is a “home-like facility existing within a healthcare system with a program of care designed in the wellness model of pregnancy and birth” staffed by midwives, nurse-midwives and/or obstetricians.
-Birth centers provide “family-centered care for healthy women before, during, and after normal pregnancy, labor, and birth.”
+A birth center is a “home-like facility existing within a healthcare system with a program of care designed in the wellness model of pregnancy and birth” staffed by midwives, nurse-midwives, and/or obstetricians.
+Birth centers provide “family-centered care for healthy women before, during, and after a normal pregnancy, labor, and birth.”1

-For my husband and me, the birth center was the middle ground we were seeking when it came to where I was going to have our baby.
-Since I was 100% against the hospital (unless necessary, of course) and he was 100% against our home, when we discovered the birth center, we knew we’d found our solution for a natural, comfortable (as possible . . .I mean, it is labor after all!), and intervention-free labor and delivery experience.
-Here are some of the main reasons why I chose to have a birth center birth for each of my babies.
+For my husband and me, the birth center was the middle ground we sought when it came to where I would have our baby.
+Since I was 100% against the hospital (unless necessary, of course) and he was 100% against home birth, when we discovered the birth center, we knew we’d found our solution for a natural, comfortable (as possible . . .I mean, it is labor after all!), and intervention-free labor and delivery experience.
+Here are some of the main reasons I chose to have a birth center birth for each of my babies.

 1. Midwives vs. Doctors

 There’s also a big difference in the cost of having a baby when you choose a birth center over a hospital.
-In most cases (and it always depends on whether your insurance will cover a birth center), having a baby at a birth center costs about a third of what it would cost to have a baby in a hospital.
-I had the unfortunate experience of having to pay for both with my first child since I spent 40 hours laboring at the birth center before I transferred to the hospital where I ended up delivering her.
+In most cases (and it always depends on whether your insurance will cover a birth center), having a baby at a birth center costs about a third of what it would cost to have a baby in a hospital.2 I had the unfortunate experience of paying for both with my first child since I spent 40 hours laboring at the birth center before transferring to the hospital, where I ended up delivering her.
 Seeing the difference between the bills from the birth center and those from the hospital was astounding.

 3. More Autonomy